eidolon-ai/.github/profile/README.md

 Reach out to us on [discord](https://discord.gg/6kVQrHpeqG) if you have any questions or suggestions.

+We maintain a list of [good first issues](https://github.com/orgs/eidolon-ai/projects/6/views/6) for new contributors.
+We try to make these issues self contained, but again, stop by discord with questions or ask them directly on the issue.

 If you need help with the mechanics of contributing, check out the [First Contributions Repository](https://github.com/firstcontributions/first-contributions).